-Article 29 of the Law no. 6/92 on the National Education System, defined special education as the type of education tailored for children and youth with physical, mental and sensorial deficits.
+Article 29 of the Law No. 6 of 1992 on the National Education System defines special education as the type of education tailored for children and youth with physical, mental and sensorial deficits.
 According to this law, children with severe deficiencies or with ‘mental retardation’ should receive non-formal education.

-The Education Strategic Plan (ESP) 2012-2016 (extended until 2019) recognizes the right of all children, youth and adults to basic education, including those who have physical and/or learning difficulties/disabilities and who, therefore, need special educational attention.
-The principle of inclusion drives the ESP and there is a call for ensuring that children, youth and adults with special education needs and/or disabilities can attend regular schools, instead of being segregated in special schools.
-At present, approximately 24,000 children with special educational needs are enrolled in primary schools.
-Their participation in secondary education is limited to just over 200 students.
+The 2012–16 education strategic plan, extended until 2019, recognizes the right of all children, youth and adults to basic education, ‘including those who have physical and/or learning difficulties/disabilities and who therefore need special educational attention.’
+The principle of inclusion drives the plan, and there is a call for ensuring that children, youth and adults with special education needs and/or disabilities can attend regular schools instead of being segregated in special schools.
+As of 2016, approximately 24,000 children with special education needs were enrolled in primary schools.
+Their participation in secondary education was limited to just over 200 students.

-Despite these efforts, special schools still exist in the country.
-According to the Combined 3rd and 4th periodic reports submitted by Mozambique under article 44 of the Convention on the Rights of the Child in 2018, there are three special schools in the country for people with mental deficiencies and for deaf people in Maputo and Beira, one institute for the visually impaired in Beira and three regional centers in Nampula, Manica and Gaza provinces which annually cater for about 600 pupils.
-In addition, there is a school for deaf children belonging to the Association of Disabled People of Mozambique and a school for children with mental disabilities, belonging to CERCI in Maputo City.
+Despite these efforts toward inclusion, special schools still exist in the country.
+As reported in 2018, there are three special schools in the country for people with mental deficiencies and for deaf people in Maputo and Beira, one institute for the visually impaired in Beira and three regional centres in Nampula, Manica and Gaza provinces that annually cater for about 600 pupils.
+In addition, there is a school for deaf children belonging to the Association of Disabled People of Mozambique and a school for children with mental disabilities belonging to CERCI (the Center for the Education and Rehabilitation of Inadapted Citizens) in Maputo City.

-Three Resource Centres for Inclusive Education (CREI) are reference laboratories for school inclusion processes and strategies.
-They provide teacher capacity building, modular courses and develop campaigns to sensitize communities.
+Three resource centres for inclusive education serve as reference laboratories for school inclusion processes and strategies.
+They provide teacher capacity building and modular courses and develop campaigns to sensitize communities.
 They are multifunctional and directed at the primary and secondary levels.
-Of them, the Eduardo Mondlane Resource Center for Inclusive Education, welcomes children with hearing, visual and mental disabilities, as well as children without disabilities.
-They train teachers from neighbouring schools on how to work with children with special needs.
+Of them, the Eduardo Mondlane Resource Center for Inclusive Education welcomes children with hearing, visual and mental disabilities, as well as children without disabilities.
+The centres train teachers from neighbouring schools on how to work with children with special needs.

-Law no. 6/92 of 6 May 1992 on the National Education System, guarantees basic education for all citizens and ensures that all Mozambicans have access to vocational training, establishing educational support and complementary measures to promote equality of opportunity in school access and achievement.
-The new law of the National Education System in 2018 extended compulsory education to Grade 9.
+Law No. 6 of 1992 on the National Education System guarantees basic education for all citizens and ensures that all Mozambicans have access to vocational training, establishing education support and complementary measures to promote equality of opportunity in school access and achievement.
+The new 2018 law of the National Education System extended compulsory education to grade 9.

-The mission of the Education Strategic Plan (ESP) is to create a fair and inclusive education system; a system where students gain the required competencies, in terms of knowledge, skills and attitudes to achieve the main goal of Education as reflected in the long-term vision.
-It promotes specific interventions targeting cross-cutting areas including HIV and AIDS, gender, special needs and inclusive education.
-Inclusion and equity in the education system is ensured by improving the internal efficiency of institutions, diversifying teaching modalities, expanding the provision of education by the private sector and implementing social support programs for the most vulnerable children.
+The mission of the education strategic plan is to create a fair and inclusive education system in which students gain the required competencies, in terms of knowledge, skills and attitudes, to achieve the main goal of education as reflected in the long-term vision.
+The plan promotes specific interventions targeting cross-cutting areas including HIV and AIDS, gender, special needs and inclusive education.
+Inclusion and equity in the education system are ensured by improving the internal efficiency of institutions, diversifying teaching modalities, expanding the provision of education by the private sector and implementing social support programmes for the most vulnerable children.

-At the international level, Mozambique ratified the Convention on the Rights of Persons with Disabilities (CRPD) and its Optional Protocol 2012.
-Resolution no 29/2010 ratified the CRPD.
-At the national level, a National Action Plan on Disability (PNAD II), elaborated in 2012 promoted a multisectoral approach towards the promotion and inclusion of persons with disabilities at all levels and subsystems of the education system.
+At the international level, Mozambique ratified the Convention on the Rights of Persons with Disabilities and its Optional Protocol in 2012; Resolution No. 29 of 2010 ratified the convention.
+At the national level, the PNAD II, elaborated in 2012, promoted a multisectoral approach towards the promotion and inclusion of persons with disabilities at all levels and subsystems of the education system.

-The Education Strategic Plan 2012- 2019 is promoting specific interventions for the inclusive education of children with disabilities.
-These include, improving access for children with special education needs by expanding the inclusive schools project in terms of improving identification system, promoting sign language and the Braille system and encouraging families to keep their children in school through social protection programmes.
+The 2012–19 education strategic plan promoted specific interventions for the inclusive education of children with disabilities.
+These included improving access for children with special education needs by expanding the inclusive schools project in terms of improving the identification system, promoting sign language and Braille and encouraging families to keep their children in school through social protection programmes.

-- Adjusting the curriculum of Primary Education to the specificities of students with SEN
+- Adjusting the primary education curriculum to the specificities of students with special education needs

 - Reducing teacher–student ratio in inclusive classes

-- Continue to update the database of students with SEN in order to ensure a better provision of resources
+- Continuing to update the database of students with special education needs in order to ensure a better provision of resources

 - Improving accessibility

-Education Strategic Plan 2012-2019, seeks to reduce gender disparities across all levels of education.
-Girl’s participation at all levels and in all provinces has improved.
+The 2012–19 education strategic plan sought to reduce gender disparities across all levels of education.
+Girls’ participation at all levels and in all provinces has improved.
 In addition, some progress has been achieved in terms of integrating cross-cutting issues, particularly in gender equality and equity.
-However, many barriers still prevent girls in Mozambique to access education such as poverty, child marriage and teenage pregnancy.
+However, many barriers still prevent girls in Mozambique from accessing education, such as poverty, child marriage and teenage pregnancy.
 The lack of HIV and AIDS prevention and mitigation is also a challenge.

 People living in rural or remote areas

-Reducing geographical disparities is one of the priorities of the ESP.
+Reducing geographical disparities is one of the priorities of the education strategic plan.

 Ethnic and linguistic groups

 The official language of Mozambique is Portuguese.
-However, with more than 16 national languages in the country many children do not have Portuguese as their mother tongue.
-This leads to significant barriers in access to education and makes reading and learning in Portuguese a serious challenge for teachers and students.
-But the ESP wants to ensure that children in Mozambique at the primary level know how to speak, read and write in Portuguese and to prepare students at the first cycle of General Secondary Education (ESG1) to acquire general skills for communicating in Portuguese, Mozambican languages and in at least one international language.
+However, with more than 16 national languages in the country, many children do not have Portuguese as their mother tongue.
+As a result, there are significant barriers in access to education, and reading and learning in Portuguese is a serious challenge for teachers and students.
+However, the education strategic plan aimed to ensure that children in Mozambique at the primary level know how to speak, read and write in Portuguese and to prepare students at the first cycle of general secondary education to acquire general skills for communicating in Portuguese, Mozambican languages and at least one international language.

 The Ministry of Education and Human Development (MINEDH) is in charge of developing and implementing the national education policy.
-The Department of Special Education (Departamento de Educação Especial, DEE) is in charge of the education of persons with disabilities.
+The Department of Special Education is in charge of the education of persons with disabilities.

 The National Disability Council has a coordinating and monitoring role in relation to the PNAD II.
-MINEDH has started the decentralization of some key functions in education in order to increase efficiency, accountability and participation.
+MINEDH has started the decentralization of some key functions in education to increase efficiency, accountability and participation.

-The National Institute of Social Action (INAS) is a branch of the Ministry of Women and Social action (MMAS) that implements the Ministry’s activities for all vulnerable groups countrywide.
+The National Institute of Social Action is a branch of the Ministry of Women and Social Action that implements the ministry’s activities for all vulnerable groups countrywide.

-Several international organizations, NGOs and foundations play important roles in the design and implementation of inclusive education programmes, in particular in relation to persons with disabilities.
+Several international organizations, non-government organizations and foundations play important roles in the design and implementation of inclusive education programmes, in particular in relation to persons with disabilities.
 Humanity and Inclusion provides quality inclusive education for girls and boys with disabilities in targeted peri-urban areas of Maputo and Matola.
-Light for the World is building up a multi-stakeholder pilot programme on inclusive education in Sofala, through community-based rehabilitation programmes.
+Light for the World is building up a multistakeholder pilot programme on inclusive education in Sofala through community-based rehabilitation programmes.
 UNICEF has designed a temporary accelerated school readiness model and is supporting the implementation of the national gender strategy.
-Through The Rights Responsibility: Invisible Children initiative it is raising awareness of the situation of children with disabilities.
+Through the initiative The Rights Responsibility: Invisible Children, it is raising awareness of the situation of children with disabilities.
 Plan International is working to include children with disabilities in preschool education.
-They partnered with Light for the World and the Uhambo Foundation, a South African based organisation, to support families and strengthen community preschools in which children with disabilities can play and learn alongside their peers.
+It partnered with Light for the World and the Uhambo Foundation, a South Africa-based organization, to support families and strengthen community preschools in which children with disabilities can play and learn alongside their peers.

-To promote the accessibility for persons with disabilities through the construction of ramps and adequate sanitation infrastructure, the Decree 53/2008 approves the Regulation of Construction and Maintenance of Technical Equipment for Accessibility, Circulation, and Use of the Systems of Public Services for People with Disabilities or for People with Reduced Mobility, Technical Specifications and Use of International Symbol.
+To promote accessibility for persons with disabilities through the construction of ramps and adequate sanitation infrastructure, Decree No. 53 of 2008 approved the Regulation on Construction and Maintenance of Technical Devices for Accessibility, Circulation and Use of Service Systems and Public Places to People with Physical Disability or Limited Mobility.

-One of the priorities of the ESP is to continue to build and equip small secondary schools in rural areas, close to the community, giving priority to the first level of secondary education, through the new accelerated construction approach, complying with the norms established to cater for girls and children with special educational needs.
+One of the priorities of the education strategic plan is to continue to build and equip small secondary schools in rural areas, close to the community, giving priority to the first level of secondary education, through the new accelerated construction approach, complying with the norms established to cater for girls and children with special education needs.
 Classrooms are being equipped for children with disabilities.

-The PNAD II promotes the adaptation of the curricula according to the needs of students with disabilities.
-Under the framework of the ESP, the curriculum and lesson plans are being revisited in terms of the learning methodologies promoted, the treatment of cross-cutting issues and the treatment of children with special educational needs.
-The integration of gender issues in the curriculum and in teaching materials is being promoted in all educational subsystems.
+The PNAD II promotes the adaptation of curricula according to the needs of students with disabilities.
+Under the framework of the education strategic plan, the curriculum and lesson plans are being revisited in terms of the learning methodologies promoted, the treatment of cross-cutting issues and the treatment of children with special education needs.
+The integration of gender issues into the curriculum and into teaching materials is being promoted in all education subsystems.
 Finally, the revision of the primary education curricular in the form of monolingual teaching is in an advanced state.

-The ESP recognizes that implementing the concept of inclusive schools is complex and requires teachers to have additional competencies and skills to deal with the different physical and cognitive skills of their students.
-The Resource Centres for Inclusive Education (CREI) are working in teacher training for inclusive education.
+The education strategic plan recognizes that implementing the concept of inclusive schools is complex and requires teachers to have additional competencies and skills to deal with the different physical and cognitive skills of their students.
+The resource centres for inclusive education are working in teacher training for inclusive education.

 The PNAD II promotes training of teachers for auditory, visual, mental and physical disabilities.
-A component on disability will be introduced in all training for teachers and pedagogical assistants.
-In addition, to ensure caring for the needs of children with disabilities, social welfare, health and other staff have been trained in sign language and other matters linked to disability.
+A component on disability was to be introduced in all training for teachers and pedagogical assistants.
+In addition, to care for the needs of children with disabilities, social welfare, health and other staff have been trained in sign language and other matters linked to disability.

 No evidence of indicators to measure inclusive education in the country has been found.

-The profile has been reviewed by the Global Campaign for Education (GCE)
+This profile has been reviewed by the Global Campaign for Education (GCE).